samekh-resh/CAMERAMAN/README.md

 People have allegedly been killing themselves after wiping their social medias and leaving the sole last selfie #cheese.
 Sonya starts seeing crazy shit.

 Smile x It Follows x Nightmare On Elm Street

+ideas for next draft

+Maybe it's a polaroid camera, there could be some good jokes in there